jwikman/nab-al-tools/README.md

 Beta release.

-Please submit issues on [GitHub](https://github.com/jwikman/nab-al-tools/issues)
+Please read our contribution guidelines and submit issues on [GitHub](https://github.com/jwikman/nab-al-tools/issues)

 ## Contributing

 You are always welcome to open an issue for enhancements and bugs.
-If you'd like to give it a swing yourself you can follow this little guide to get up and running: [How To Contribute](./HowToContribute.md).
+If you'd like to give it a swing yourself you can follow this little guide to get up and running: [How To Contribute](./CONTRIBUTING.md).

 <!--
 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)